Cleveland Board of Education v. Loudermill: Reasoning

 In Part III, the Court—reiterating that the essential requirements of due process are notice and an opportunity to respond—found that employees who have such a constitutionally protected property interest in their employment are entitled to "some kind of hearing" before being terminated.
 The need for some form of pretermination hearing is evident from a balancing of the competing interests at stake: the private interest in retaining employment, the governmental interests in expeditious removal of unsatisfactory employees and the avoidance of administrative burdens, and the risk of an erroneous termination.

 In Part IV, the Court determined the scope of the required pretermination hearing: it need not definitively resolve the propriety of the discharge, but should be an initial check against mistaken decisions—essentially a determination of whether there are reasonable grounds to believe that the charges against the employee are true and support the proposed action.
 This arises from the essential requirements of due process, notice and an opportunity to respond.
 Thus, the employees were entitled to a pretermination opportunity to respond but not to a full evidentiary hearing.
 The employees were entitled to oral or written notice of charges against them, an explanation of the employer's evidence, and an opportunity to present their sides of the story.
 Because the respondents alleged that they had no chance to respond, the District Court erred in dismissing for failure to state a claim.
 The Due Process Clause of the United States Constitution provided that certain substantive rights, such as life, liberty, and property, could not be deprived except pursuant to constitutionally adequate procedures.
 The Court held that all the process that was due was provided by a pretermination opportunity to respond, coupled with post-termination administrative proceedings as provided by Ohio statute.
 As respondents alleged that they had no chance to respond, the district court erred in dismissing for failure to state a claim.

-In Part V, the court found that a 9-month delay in Loudermill's posttermination hearing did not constitute a separate due process violation.
+In Part V, the court found that a 9-month delay in Loudermill's post-termination hearing did not constitute a separate due process violation.
 The Due Process Clause requires provision of a hearing "at a meaningful time," and here the delay stemmed in part from the thoroughness of the procedures.